LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/values-and-data-types.rst.txt

 Values and Data Types
 =====================

-.. index:: ! value, data type, string, number, object, type, type system, console.log
+.. index:: ! value

 A **value** is a specific piece of data--like a word or a number--that a program manipulates.
 The values we have seen so far are ``5``, ``5.2``, and ``"Hello, World!"``.

-.. index:: ! data type, ! number, ! string
+.. index:: ! data type, ! number, ! string, ! type

 Each value belongs to a category called a **data type**: ``4`` is a **number**, and ``"Hello, World!"`` is a **string**, so-called because it contains a string, or sequence, of letters.
 When using strings in a program, we must enclose them in either single or double quotes.